Adnuntius/documentation/data/http.md

 # HTTP API Adnuntius Data

-You can send use profile information to Adnuntius Data using the HTTP API.
+The HTTP API enables you to send user profile information to Adnuntius Data.
 This may be used, for example, to sync data from an external CRM into Adnuntius.
 If you are sending profile data from a user's browser, then you should use our [Javascript API](../onetruth/javascript-collection.md).

 We support two different types of requests, [asynchronous](#asynchronous-requests) and [synchronous](#synchronous-requests).
 Both request methods expect data to be provided using the same request [object](#request-object) format.